Avantix B8070: Introduction of the Avantix B8070

-A pilot Avantix B8070 was trialled at East Croydon railway station during 1998.
+A pilot Avantix B8070 was trialled at the East Croydon railway station in 1998.
 The first machines in live use went into service on Thameslink stations, starting with St Albans.
 Other significant deployments followed on South West Trains, at West Anglia Great Northern stations between Kings Lynn and Peterborough to London King's Cross and on c2c.
-Small numbers of machines were deployed at other stations including Leeds, Manchester Piccadilly and London Paddington.
+Small numbers of machines were deployed at other stations, including Leeds, Manchester Piccadilly and London Paddington.

 Details of the machine

-The user interface comprised an ATM style display screen with hardware buttons for selecting menu items displayed on each side of the screen.
+The user interface comprised an ATM-style display screen with hardware buttons for selecting menu items displayed on each side of the screen.

 B8070 machines were fitted with an industrial PC connected to the UK rail wide area network.
-This offered a significant advantage over the B8050 in support terms giving the ability to connect to each machine from a central location and :
+This offered a significant advantage over the B8050 in support terms, giving the ability to connect to each machine from a central location and: